US experts link Jabir Motiwala’s extradition with Jeffrey Epstein’s suicide

 Maureen Baird, a former warden at the Metropolitan Correctional Centre (MCC) New York, appeared via video link from the US and gave evidence as an expert arguing that the prison conditions at the MCC New York are inhumane where prisoners are denied basic human rights, confirming that Motiwala will be subjected to diabolic conditions - should he be extradited.

-Following the high profile death of Jeffrey Epstein on the 10th August 2019, who was an inmate at the MCC, Baird provided the Court with a further report providing her findings in respect of the various failings at the prison, including Epstein not being checked every 30 minutes despite coming off suicide watch.
+Following the high profile death of Jeffrey Epstein on August 10, 2019, who was an inmate at the MCC, Baird provided the court with a further report providing her findings in respect of the various failings at the prison, including Epstein not being checked every 30 minutes despite coming off suicide watch.

 Epstein's death has caused uproar in the United States and human rights groups have accused the US authorities of willfully neglecting the rights of prisoners.
 An investigation into his death is ongoing.

-Kimberly Ask-Carlson, a former warden at the MDC, also appeared via video link from the US and gave evidence to the Court as an expert arguing that the prison conditions at the MDC New York are also inhumane, prisoners are denied basic human rights and that Motiwala would be subjected to poor conditions if extradited.
+Kimberly Ask-Carlson, a former warden at the MDC, also appeared via video link from the US and gave evidence to the court as an expert arguing that the prison conditions at the MCC New York are also inhumane, prisoners are denied basic human rights and that Motiwala would be subjected to poor conditions if extradited.

 It was confirmed in evidence that both the MDC and MCC are sister institutions which are designed exactly the same way with the same policies.
 Both facilities are plagued with the same issues.
 Ask-Carlson confirmed that Motiwala would remain locked up for 23 hours a day at the MDC and would only have one hour of recreation.
 Motiwala would have no access to sunlight and fresh air in denial of his basic human rights.
 Contact with the outside world including his family would be limited with these factors having a detrimental effect on his mental health exposing him to a high risk of suicide.